-Q. I already have great employer-sponsored health insurance that covers my pre-existing conditions.
+Q. I already had great employer-sponsored health insurance that covers my pre-existing conditions, even before the ACA was enacted.
 So how does Obamacare help me?
 It seems like the only thing the ACA is doing is making my employer jump through more hoops, and making my coverage more expensive.

 - Employers with 50 or more full-time equivalent employees have to offer at least minimum value coverage and make it affordable.
-Employees can’t be required to pay more than 9.66 percent of their income for employee-only health insurance in 2016 (increasing to 9.69 percent in 2017), and employers face financial penalties for non-compliance.
+Employees can’t be required to pay more than 9.83 percent of their income for employee-only health insurance in 2021, and employers face financial penalties for non-compliance.

-- The ACA imposed caps on out-of-pocket exposure, and eliminated annual and lifetime coverage limits in both the individual and group markets, benefiting an estimated 105 million.
+- The ACA imposed caps on out-of-pocket exposure, and eliminated annual and lifetime coverage limits (for essential health benefits) in both the individual and group markets, benefiting an estimated 105 million people.

-- The ACA provides two years of tax credits to offset the cost of coverage for small businesses with 25 or fewer workers and average wages less than $50,000, as long as they buy a plan through the SHOP exchange.
+- The ACA provided two years of tax credits to offset the cost of coverage for small businesses with 25 or fewer workers and average wages less than $50,000, as long as they purchased a plan through the SHOP exchange.